sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/CP/README.md

 ### Central backgrounds

-The SM samples come from the [central winter 23 production](https://fcc-physics-events.web.cern.ch/FCCee/winter2023/Delphesevents_IDEA.php).
+The SM LO samples come from the [central winter 23 production](https://fcc-physics-events.web.cern.ch/FCCee/winter2023/Delphesevents_IDEA.php).
 For ZH at $\sqrt{s}=$240 GeV the samples are produced in [Wizard v.
 3.0.3](https://github.com/HEP-FCC/FCC-config/tree/winter2023/FCCee/Generator/Whizard/v3.0.3) and showered with Pythia 6.
 The file names indicates the other particles besides the H (s channel Z -> ZH or if possible with the same final state WW -> H is also included) and also the decay of the H. The stage 1 ntuples already available are:

 - wzp6_ee_nunuH_Htautau_ecm240: 1,200,000 gen events
 - wzp6_ee_nunuH_Hbb_ecm240: 1,200,000 gen events